 My teen group is comprised of all shapes and colors of girls.

 Girls who vape, have sex, stay on their phones all night, and have worries that are part of our larger world: friends getting shot to death; murdered.
 Friends who have been abused.
 Boys, girls, families with no anchor.
 Climate change.
 Not attending school.
 Phobic of attending school.
 Parents who have two jobs.
 Parents who live in bad neighborhoods and don’t let their kids out, ever.
 Kids whose parents have no money for an afterschool program.
 Girls who have been assaulted by a step parent.
-Girls who have tried substances for pain, or CBD oil for anxiety, or have learned to self-harm in order to soothe worries of being alone, or upset about a teacher who embarrassed them.
+Girls who have tried substances for sleep, or have learned to self-harm in order to soothe worries of being alone, or upset about a teacher who embarrassed them.
 Contrary to public opinion that we coddle them too much; perhaps we don’t coddle them enough?

 I don’t mean we should helicoptor or snowplow them to death.
 I mean we should get back to a place of balance.
 We need a stronger economy, spreading the wealth so parents can have more time with children.
 Universal pre-k.
 Background checks for gun purchase and free and fair elections with a day off.
 We need equity for women.
 We need parity for mental health.
 We need Medicare for all.
 If we weren’t so worried, we would be better off.